Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's data for financial year 2022 shows that Bondi Beach - North Bondi had a median income of $75,296 and an average income of $147,052.
-This is higher than Greater Sydney's median income of $56,994 and average income of $80,856.
-By September 2025, adjusting for Wage Price Index growth of 12.61%, the estimated median income would be approximately $84,791 and the average income $165,595.
-The 2021 Census reveals that household, family, and personal incomes in Bondi Beach - North Bondi rank between the 97th and 98th percentiles nationally.
-A significant portion of the population (37.4%, or 8,477 individuals) earns over $4,000 annually, contrasting with the broader area where earnings predominantly fall within the $1,500 - $2,999 range at 30.9%.
-The high proportion of earners above $3,000 per week indicates strong economic capacity in the suburb.
-Despite high housing costs consuming 19.1% of income, disposable income remains at the 96th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that Bondi Beach - North Bondi SA2 has one of the highest incomes nationally.
+The median income is $75,296 and the average income stands at $147,052.
+This contrasts with Greater Sydney's figures where the median income is $56,994 and the average is $80,856.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $84,791 (median) and $165,595 (average) as of September 2025.
+The 2021 Census reveals that household, family, and personal incomes in Bondi Beach - North Bondi rank highly nationally, between the 97th and 98th percentiles.
+The earnings profile shows that 37.4% of the population (8,477 individuals) fall within the $4000+ income range, differing from the broader area where the $1,500 - 2,999 category predominates at 30.9%.
+A substantial proportion of high earners (50.2% above $3,000/week) indicates strong economic capacity in this suburb.
+High housing costs consume 19.1% of income, but strong earnings still place disposable income at the 95th percentile nationally.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income